What are a person’s chances of making a good recovery from brain damage?

 - Duration of coma.
 The less time a patient is in a coma after brain injury, the better their chances of a good recovery.

 - Post-traumatic amnesia.
 When the person emerges from a coma, they go through a period of amnesia and confusion.
-Sometimes this period only lasts a few hours, but sometimes it lasts days or even weeks.
+Sometimes this period only lasts a few hours, but typically it lasts days or even weeks.
 The shorter the amnesia lasts, the better the prognosis.

 - Age.
 In general, TBI patients over the age of 60 or under the age of two have the worst recovery chances.